mdulin2/SMC2/side_channel/Challenge.md

 NSA: You've been given the challenge of logging into this unauthorized system; we have taken care of the username for you.
 Now, it is your job to find the password by WHATEVER means necessary.

 How to use:
-- Compile the client file with gcc client.c -o client
+- Compile the client file with gcc client.c -o client on gcc 7!
+Older versions of gcc will not work...
-- ./client <passcode>
+- ./client IP PORT <passcode>
-	- i.e: ./client 987654321
+	- i.e: ./client 127.0.0.1 8080 987654321

 - Hint: https://linux.die.net/man/2/time
 - Hint: The passcode has 8 characters